-For a very small number of pupils, we may request that an application for Statutory Assessment be made to the Local Authority This will be discussed through consulation between parents and the SENCO.The governors have the general oversight of the provision for SEND within the school and have the duty to ensure that resources are allocated to meet the needs of the children.
-The governors have appointed a link governor for SEND (Mrs A Foster).
-She meets with our SENCO each term to monitor the impact of our SEND provision.
+For a very small number of pupils, we may request that an application for Statutory Assessment be made to the Local Authority for an Education, Health and Care Plan.
+This will be discussed through consulation between parents and the SENCO.The governors have the general oversight of the provision for SEND within the school and have the duty to ensure that resources are allocated to meet the needs of the children.
+The governors have appointed a link governor for SEND (Mrs L Mackenzie).
+She meets with our SENCO on a regular basis to monitor the impact of our SEND provision.

 |How will the school adapt the curriculum and learning environment for children with special educational needs ?||